 We found 5 neurologists who accept Blue Choice Bronze PPO 006 near Killeen, TX.

-Dr. George Creel's specialty is neurology (brain & spinal cord disease).
-In his practice, Dr. Creel focuses on polysomnography (PSG), electromyography (EMG), and electroencephalography (EEG).
-Patient ratings for Dr. Creel average 2.5 stars out of 5.
+Dr. George Creel practices neurology (brain & spinal cord disease).
+Areas of expertise for Dr. Creel include polysomnography (PSG), electromyography (EMG), and electroencephalography (EEG).
+His average patient rating is 2.5 stars out of 5.
 Dr. Creel accepts several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold.
-He graduated from the University of Texas Medical Branch School of Medicine, Dr. Creel completed his residency training at the University of Pittsburgh Medical Center (UPMC).
+He graduated from the University of Texas Medical Branch School of Medicine and then he performed his residency at the University of Pittsburgh Medical Center (UPMC).
 In addition to English, he speaks Spanish.
-He is affiliated with Scott & White Healthcare.
+Dr. Creel is professionally affiliated with Scott & White Healthcare.

 Clinical interests: Electromyography, Polysomnography, Electroencephalography

-Dr. Mazen Almidani specializes in pediatric neurology and practices in Temple, TX, Killeen, TX, and Round Rock, TX.
-Dr. Almidani is professionally affiliated with Scott & White Healthcare.
-He is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+Dr. Mazen Almidani works as a pediatric neurologist.
+Dr. Almidani is affiliated with Scott & White Healthcare.
+He is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
 He graduated from the University of Damascus Faculty of Medicine.
 Dr. Almidani trained at a hospital affiliated with the University of Illinois at Peoria for residency.
 Awards and/or distinctions he has received include Neurology Resident Teaching Award and Patient Satisfaction Award.

 Clinical interests: Migraine, Movement Disorders, Tourette Syndrome, Epilepsy

 Dr. Karthikeyani Kathiresan's area of specialization is neurology (brain & spinal cord disease).
 She honors several insurance carriers, including Aetna EPO, Blue Cross/Blue Shield, and Aetna HSA.
 She is a graduate of Coimbatore Medical College.

 Conditions / Treatments